 3. Emphasise key benefits and address common problems

 When watching video marketing, B2B buyers, like consumers, pick out the key points that apply to them and detail the benefits that the product/service will bring.
 Place special emphasis on how what you have to offer will benefit the buyer, and how it can solve specific problems.

 It’s a fine line to walk, but you should aim to achieve a healthy balance between being informative/ persuasive and being entertaining.
 You may think that B2B video requires a more corporate veneer than consumer-targeted videos, but it’s important to remember that B2B buyers get bored too, and if you can brighten their day with a little humour they’re more likely to look favourably upon what is being offered.

 5. Pay close attention to ‘mise en scène’

 It may be a phrase more commonly associated with theatre and film production, but mise en scène is something that should not be ignored when shooting your B2B video.
 Literally translated, it means ‘put in scene’, and refers to the objects, settings, people etc that are placed in front of the camera, each of which may carry its own subtle meaning.

 Don’t simply switch the camera on and start rolling – carefully craft the scene that you wish to present to buyers, paying attention to aspects such as location, lighting and colours.

-If you would like more hints, tips and helpful advice on devising a successful video marketing strategy for you business you can download our video marketing white paper by clicking on the link below.
+If you want to know more about how video fits into the inbound marketing mix or would like helpful advice on devising a successful video marketing strategy for you business you can download our video marketing guide below.

 What is your experience of using web video marketing.
 Share your experience and the lessons you have learned by leaving a comment below.